|What is an Annotated Bib?|

 - Aim for 100-200 words

-- Read your assignment carefully for specific requirements.
+- Read your assignment carefully for annotation requirements.

-- Most assignments require a combination of summary and critique or evaluation.
+- Most assignments require a combination of summary and critique.

 - State the facts without opinions or commentary